Perspective | The pregame national anthem — in all its roiling contradictions — still has something to offer

 “The hope is that those who feel passionate about the anthem being played will be just as passionate in listening to those who do not feel it represents them.”

-So here we are, at a point in time where this little act — singing this 80-word song about a battle viewed from afar more than two centuries ago — can mean different things to different people.
+So here we are, at a moment when this little act — singing this 80-word song about a battle viewed from afar more than two centuries ago — can mean different things to different people.
 Those who want to wrap themselves in the flag and believe the song conveys what it means to be an American — “O’er the land of the free and the home of the brave” — can absolutely believe that.
 But there also must be room for those who believe America isn’t as inclusive as it professes to be, and that we need to keep working to reach those ideals.

 Dropping the anthem from pregame rituals would be a convenient way to drop the conversation, to artificially isolate sports from everything the country is grappling with.
 But if 2020 showed anything, it’s that sports are inseparable from the issues society faces every year and every day.
 Athletes have powerful and important and informed voices, and they should be encouraged to use them.
 Fans have diverse beliefs in the value of rising as one, and that matters too.
 There should be room for both views — and a time and a place to air them.